-Ema Mano Epps graduated as an Art Director from Central St Martins, UAL in 2001.
+Ema Mano Epps graduated as an Art Director from Central St Martins, majoring in photography in 2001.
 Her eye for detail won her a collaboration with Tate Modern, 2006-2009.
 'Unofficial deposited records', a celebration project of the Borough area.
 Ema's photographic wrap was installed around the now, new Tate Modern wing.
 Her photography was also featured by Kodak with CSM world tour in 2001.

-In respect of the appointment of the first woman director at Tate Modern, Ema collaborated in a live group Take Over, held at the front of the Gallery, endorsed by the Guerilla Girls, August 2017, an ogoing dialogue with her current work at Leyden Gallery and the rescent Colour Walk held at the V&A honouring Freda Kahlo’s courage and impact in culture and the arts, June 24th 2018.
+In respect of the appointment of the first woman director at Tate Modern, Ema collaborated in a live group Take Over, held at the front of the Gallery, endorsed by the Guerilla Girls, August 2017.
+Ema took part in the Colour Walk held at the V&A honouring Freda Kahlo’s courage and impact in culture and the arts, June 24th 2018.
 Ema participates and supports annual performances at the Cave in Pimlico and with DAW at Leyden Gallery E1 .

-Ema was featured in the 'Old New' installation at the Design Museum opening exhibition, a piece by 'Special Projects' - Shoreditch studio in November 2016.
-In 2017 she was interviewed by Humans of London, founder Cathy Teesdale.
+The artist’s interview was featured in the 'Old New' installation at the Design Museum opening exhibition, a piece by 'Special Projects' - Shoreditch in November 2016.
+In 2017 Ema was interviewed by Humans of London, by founder Cathy Teesdale.

-Ema's creative thinking landed her a partnership in an innovative robotic technology start up RoboFold, which merged Avant Garde Architecture, Art and Design with metal folding.
+Ema's was a partner in an innovative robotic technology start up RoboFold, which merged Avant Garde Architecture, Art and Design with folding.
 She co-organised Shape to Fabrication in 2014 celebrating the makers and Ideas behind London Olympics and in 2012 assisted in managing, design and build of the Zaha Hadid Architects collaboration for Venice biennale's centre-piece 'Arum'.